awsdocs/aws-sct-user-guide/doc_source/CHAP_SchemaConversionTool.DW.Statistics.md

 1. Choose a schema object from the left panel of your project, and then choose the **Statistics** tab\.
 You can review the statistics for the object\.
 ![\[Statistics tab\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/statistics.png)

    Later, when you review the suggested keys, if you are not satisfied with the results, you can collect additional statistics and repeat this procedure\.
-For more information, see [Managing and Customizing Keys in the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.DW.Keys.md)\.
+For more information, see [ Managing and Customizing Keys in the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.DW.Keys.md)\.

-## Related Topics<a name="w3ab1c17c17c23b7"></a>
+## Related Topics<a name="w3ab1c17c27b7"></a>

 + [Choosing Optimization Strategies and Rules for Use with the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.DW.Strategy.md)